sinbruh/group4-webapp/docs/SPRINT.md

 ### Goals

-The goals of this sprint is to (1) fill in the conceptual phase of the design guideline, (2) make the first version of the wireframes and (3) make a document for sprint reports.
+The goals of this sprint is to fill in the conceptual phase of the design guideline, make the first version of the wireframes and make a document for sprint reports.

-Issues related to the goals:

-1. Fill in conceptual phase in design guideline
-2. Create first version of wireframes
-3. Create document for sprint reports

 ### Work distribution